TriangleBitDevs/TriangleBitDevs.github.io/content/socratic-seminar-52.md

 - follow the [chatham house rule](https://en.wikipedia.org/wiki/Chatham_House_Rule)
   - discuss what was said, not who said it
 - don't be a jerk
-- thank you to our sponsor [Fidelity Investments](https://www.fidelity.com/)Consensus Cleanup: demo of slow blocks on Signet
+- thank you to our sponsor [Fidelity Investments](https://www.fidelity.com/)
 - introductions

 # Bitcoin Core